ProjectOpenSea/seaport/bo-notes.md

 _lets go

 # Observations
+- re ConsiderationInternal#2119: if zero space in memory is allocated for return data during an assembly call, then how will subsequent returndatasize and returndatacopy opcodes behave?
 - checking the proxy implementation doesn't actually ensure anything, save gas by skipping that step?
-BUT WAIT if the proxy implementation code hash
+BUT WAIT if the proxy implementation code hash is being verified then this prob does provide useful guarantees
-- re ConsiderationInternal#2119: if zero space in memory is allocated for return data during an assembly call, then how will subsequent returndatasize and returndatacopy opcodes behave?
 - Can stale orders be invalidated by the user?
 YES by calling incrementNonce()

 # Validate Trace